MicrosoftDocs/windows-powershell-docs/docset/windows/assignedaccess/clear-assignedaccess.md

 ```

 ## DESCRIPTION
-The **Clear-AssignedAccess** cmdlet removes the specified user account from assigned access and returns the user to default settings.
+The **Clear-AssignedAccess** cmdlet clears assigned access configured account settings and returns the user to default settings.

 If a user is signed-in or the computer has a PS/2 keyboard, you must restart the computer to apply the changes.

 ## EXAMPLES

-### Example 1: Remove the user account from assigned access
+### Example 1: Clear assigned access configured settings
 ```
 PS C:\> Clear-AssignedAccess
 ```

-This command removes the user account from assigned access and returns the user to default settings.
+This command assigned access configured account settings  and returns the user to default settings.

 ## PARAMETERS